To find the missing element in a sequence of consecutive

 1. Sum Formula Method:

-The sum of the first n natural numbers is given by the
+The formula for the sum of the first n natural numbers is expressed as: This formula can be utilized to determine the anticipated sum of

 Fig 1 |